The Cairngorms Up-Close: Gallery

 About: Field gentian is a herb of open grassland, usually with free-draining and non-acidic soil.
 The Scottish Highlands have become the stronghold for this species in Great Britain, as declines elsewhere have been dramatic.

-Herb-Robert (Geranium robertianum)
+Herb-robert (Geranium robertianum)

 Geranium robertianum